Skip to main content

 Background

-DataGrail Consent can manage both a data subject's online tracking preferences as well as tracking that occurs in-app or via other marketing automation platforms and solutions like Segment or Hubspot.
+DataGrail Consent can manage both a data subject's online tracking preferences as well as tracking that occurs in-app or via other marketing automation platforms and solutions like Segment or HubSpot.

 When a data subject makes a consent choice, your development team can pick up this preference using the methods outlined below.
 From there, you can tie together this event with other customer identifiers you store to have a reference point for how to respect your customer's data sharing preferences across your entire application.